Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Discuss the principles of scientific research, scientific investigation, problem formulation, and technique of the research problem;
+• Discuss the principles of scientific research, scientific investigation, and problem formulation.

-• Prepare briefs as well as technical reports and know how to cite referenced works and prepare references and bibliography.
+• Prepare briefs, technical reports, and know how to cite referenced works and prepare references and bibliography.

 Mobile and Pervasive Computing2